Confidential · For BOM BOM Only

 before someone else does.

-BOM BOM has the product, the ops, and the compliance moat that Butternut Box, Tails.com, The Farmer's Dog and Ollie spent years building.
+BOM BOM already has the product, the ops, and the compliance moat that Butternut Box built a £500M valuation on — and that The Farmer's Dog and Tails.com spent years earning.
 What it doesn't have is the modern, AI-first digital experience that lets those brands scale.
-This is the 12-month plan to close that gap — and leapfrog them.
+This is the 12-month plan to close that gap — and leapfrog them in Asia.

 BOM BOM